ADVERTISEMENT

 Furthermore, we now also talk about BRICS Plus.

-With more and more bilateral currency settlement agreements being inked all over the world, we observe a monumental shift gaining significant momentum from the unipolar world with artificially imposed dominance of Western currencies and, by extension, rigidly centralized political and economic power (thus defending the interests of a handful of nations) to a more democratic, natural, balanced and fairer multipolar world with financial settlements in all sorts of national currencies, backed by the things of real value (natural resources or produce), based on mutually beneficial cooperation and respect for national sovereignties.
+With more and more bilateral currency settlement agreements being inked all over the world, we observe a monumental shift gaining significant momentum from the unipolar world with artificially imposed dominance of Western currencies and, by extension, rigidly centralised political and economic power (thus defending the interests of a handful of nations) to a more democratic, natural, balanced and fairer multipolar world with financial settlements in all sorts of national currencies, backed by the things of real value (natural resources or produce), based on mutually beneficial cooperation and respect for national sovereignties.

 US actions over the conflict in Ukraine have significantly intensified it.